History of Oregon in Timeline

 On June 30, 2022, the first emerald ash borer infestation in Western North America was discovered in Forest Grove, Oregon.

-2022: Estimated number of homeless people in Oregon
+2022: Estimated homeless population in Oregon

 According to the U.S. Department of Housing and Urban Development's 2022 Annual Homeless Assessment Report, there were an estimated 17,959 homeless people in Oregon.